01. Mesothelioma Treatment in Beaumont

-Those not working directly on ships at the Port of Beaumont may have also faced exposure.
-For instance, some workers loaded and unloaded asbestos materials at the docks.
+Individuals not working directly on ships at the Port of Beaumont may have also faced exposure.
+For example, some workers loaded and unloaded asbestos materials at the docks.
 Many port employees faced exposure during this period.

 Other Beaumont, Texas Asbestos Exposure Sites

 Asbestos was most popular in Beaumont from the early 1900s to about 1985.
-As a result, asbestos use was prevalent in many other settings and industries in the city.
+As a result of widespread use, the mineral was found in many settings and industries in the city.

-- The Jefferson County Courthouse: Originally built in 1803, the Jefferson County courthouse has undergone several renovations through the years.
+- The Jefferson County Courthouse: Originally built in 1803, the Jefferson County courthouse has undergone several renovations.
 As part of these updates, the courthouse underwent asbestos remediation, including the removal of asbestos floor tile.
 Lawyers, judges and other frequent visitors may have faced exposure.
 Recently, a judge’s widow filed a wrongful death lawsuit for her husband’s mesothelioma-related death.
 She believed his disease came from asbestos exposure at the courthouse.
 He worked there until 1996.

-Active work sites and sites no longer in use present the risk of asbestos exposure.
-The following list shows several Beaumont asbestos exposure sites, though it is not exhaustive.
+Active and inactive worksites both present asbestos exposure risks.
+The following list shows Beaumont asbestos exposure sites, though it is not exhaustive.